 - Demographic more elderly population and lower percentage in the workforce likely to put pressure on fiscal position.
-[Financial, human and social capital] - Changing nature of work likely to make work less structured and could result in growing income disparities.
+[Financial, human and social capital] - Long term build-ups in funding needs which are unlikely to be dissipated in the time horizon of this inquiry, including New Zealand Superannuation, health, the impacts of poverty and inequality including gender pay gaps, the need to provide support through significant economic and environmental change, and the direct impacts of environmental degradation and climate change. - Changing nature of work likely to make work less structured and could result in growing income disparities.
 [Human and social capital] - Increasing community concern that the wealthy and the foreign owned companies are not paying enough tax aka 'their fair share'.
 [Social capital] - Increasing globalisation of the economy creates possibility that New Zealand becomes a branch economy with low level output and poor opportunities for New Zealanders.
 There seems to be a pattern of successful New Zealand start-ups being sold to overseas buyers before they reach their potential with jobs and IP then being taken out of the country.
 The result is a loss of IP, jobs and skills.
-[Financial,human and social capital]

-IT revolution is going to have large as yet unpredictable effects.
-Seeing it in growth of MNEs that generate significant income from New Zealand but with little physical presence - Google, Facebook etc. Also results in less structured workplace but could also result in undermining of other structures such as corporate form.
+[Financial,human and social capital] - |T revolution is going to have large as yet unpredictable effects.
+Seeing it in growth of MNEs that generate significant income from New Zealand but with little physical presence Google, Facebook etc. Also results in less structured workplace but could also result in undermining of other structures such as corporate form.
 [Financial,human and social capital]